BrandonBThomas/BrandonBThomas.github.io/README.md

 While I only competed as a pro for one of those competitions, all of these have been my **_World Finals apperances_**.
 Those competitions gave me the confidence I needed to apply for _American Ninja Warrior Season 15_.
 To my suprise, I got invited to compete on the show that year.
 Even though it was my rookie season I made it past the **_Qualifiers_**, hit a buzzer in the **_Semi Finals_**, my season did eventually end in Las Vegas on Stage One of the **_National Finals_**.
 ## Websites I Recommend
-	- [Solitaire](https://solitaired.com/) - This website help me keep my mind active in the middle of the night while I was preparing for American Ninja Warrior with multiple different card strategy games.
+	-  - This website help me keep my mind active in the middle of the night while I was preparing for American Ninja Warrior with multiple different card strategy games.
-	-  - This website has many different songs to learn how to play.
+	- [Ultimate Guitar](https://www.ultimate-guitar.com/) - This website has many different songs to learn how to play.
 While this is mainly for guitar, they have songs for musicians of all skill levels and the chords/tablature to go with it.